Use Hygge to Sell Your House

 Set the stage and close the sale with Hygge

 Consider replacing your bath towels with large fluffy white ones and turn your bathroom into a hygge retreat.
 If you have a soaking tub, surround it with some candles and fragrant soaps.
 Create a scene that will automatically make buyers think that a soak in that tub is the perfect ending to a long day.

-If you are having an open house, which I highly recommend, serve a hot cup of aromatic tea, or mulled cider.
-If you bake some cookies or cinnamon buns, it will fill your home with a beautiful hygge aroma as well as providing a snack for your open house guests.
+If you have an open house, which I highly recommend, serve a hot cup of aromatic tea or mulled cider.
+If you bake some cookies or cinnamon buns, it will fill your home with a beautiful hygge aroma and provide a snack for your open house guests.

 Don't Overlook Winter Curb Appeal